-Module code: VKLE874 Semester 1 en 2 NQF-Level: 8a Title: A december of the office

-Title: Advanced textiles

-- have an extended and systematic knowledge of textiles, with specialist knowledge of the development of textiles as well as certain focus areas; - have the ability to offer principled criticism, evaluate ongoing research, and participate in academic debate; the ability to link theory to practice and vice versa, and to think epistemologically; - have the ability to identify, analyse and address complex consumer problems in real life by the creative and systematic utilising of theory, research methods and literature: - have advanced skills in the processing of information by the application of critical analysis, synthesis and independent evaluation in a review paper, and the ability to undertake and complete, with supervision, a literature survey; and - have the ability to present literature and communicate it to specialist and lay audiences, by utilising professional academic discourse.
+Module code: VKLE874 Semester 1 and 2 NQF-Level: 8a Title: Advanced textiles Module outcomes: Upon completion of this module the student should: have an extended and systematical extended exten have an extended and systematic knowledge of textiles, with specialist knowledge of the development of textiles as well as certain focus areas; have the ability to offer principled criticism, evaluate ongoing research, and participate in academic debate; the ability to link theory to practice and vice versa, and to think epistemologically; have the ability to identify, analyse and address complex consumer problems in real life by the creative and systematic utilising of theory, research methods and literature; have advanced skills in the processing of information by the application of critical analysis, synthesis and independent evaluation in a review paper, and the ability to undertake and complete, with supervision, a literature survey; and • have the ability to present literature and communicate it to specialist and lay audiences, by utilising professional academic discourse.
+Mode of delivery: Full-time / Part-time - Contact.
+Assessment methods: One examination per module.
+Module code: VKLE878 Semester 1 and 2 NQF-Level: 8a Title: Specialised Eashion Industry